DRA-685 - Audio Amplifier DENON - Free user manual and instructions

 Follow steps 1 to 3 under “Playing the program source”.

+Start recording on the tape or video deck.
+For instructions, refer to the component’s operating instructions.
 Simultaneous recording The signals of the source selected with the function selector button are output simultaneously to the TAPE and VCR REC OUT jacks.
 If a total of two tape and/or video decks are connected and set to the recording mode, the same source can be recorded simultaneously on every decks.
 In addition, if the TAPE MONITOR button is pressed, the audio signals from the tape deck are output to the VCR AUDIO REC OUT jacks.
+2 Tape monitor function When a three-head tape deck is used, the sound actually being recorded can be monitored during recording by pressing the TAPE MONITOR button.
+Press the button again to cancel monitoring.

-9 LISTENING TO THE RADIO Auto preset memory This unit is equipped with a function for automatically searching for FM broadcast stations and storing them in the preset memory.
+Auto preset memory This unit is equipped with a function for automatically searching for FM broadcast stations and storing them in the preset memory.

 Switch on the unit using the main unit’s power operation switch while holding in the MEMORY button.
 The unit automatically begins searching for FM broadcast stations.